-An apostille is a form of authentication issued by the Secretary of State that verifies the authenticity of the signatures on a document.
-A document that has been certified with an apostille seal is accepted for legal use in all nations that have signed the 1961 Hague Convention.
+An apostille is a form of authentication issued by the Rhode Island Secretary of State that verifies the authenticity of the signatures on a document.
+A document that has been certified with an apostille seal is accep ed for legal use in all nations that have signed the 1961 Hague Convention.

 Johnson & Wales University is not authorized to grant an apostille seal.
-That authentication is obtained only through the Rhode Island Secretary of State's office.
-JWU can, however, assist by providing notarized copies of transcripts and/or diplomas for students seeking an apostille seal.
+That authentication is obtained only through the Rhode Island Secretary of State's office JWU can, ho ever, assist by providing certified and notarized copies of transcripts and/or diplomas for students seeking an apostille seal

-The Apostille Request form (82K PDF) should be included with all documents needing notarization and certification.
-Johnson & Wales will notarize and certify documents intended for the apostille at no charge and return them as requested.
-Please note that all apostille requests must be sent to the Providence Campus, regardless of campus attended.
-Please allow up to 10 business days for processing.
+The Apostille Request form (82K PDF) should be included with all documents needing certification and notarization.
+Johnson & Wales will cer ify and notarize documents intended for the apostille at no charge and return them as requested Please note that all apostille requests must be sen to the Providence Campus, regardless of campus attended.
+Please allow up to 10 busines days for processing.